When it comes to your girls’ creativity and development, some routines hinder, and some routines help.

 Hyperactivity, anxiety, and low energy negatively affect creativity and overall mood stability.
 Proper nutrition (think fish, nuts, green vegetables, and no processed junk) positively changes your child’s brain structure.

-Structured mealtimes where you gather at least once a day and connect and chat over nutritious food translate into nourishing little bodies and souls simultaneously.
+Structured mealtimes where you gather at least once a day and connect and chat over nutritious food translates into nourishing little bodies and souls simultaneously.

 Unstructured play is a must for creative self-discovery and expression.